mtth/hdfs/doc/advanced.rst

-Note that options used to instantiate clients from the CLI (using :meth:`Client.from_options` under the hood) are always passed in as strings.
+Note that options used to instantiate clients from the CLI (using :meth:`hdfs.client.Client.from_options` under the hood) are always passed in as strings.
 This is why we had to implement some parsing logic in the `SecureClient` constructor above.

 Tracking transfer progress
 --------------------------

 The :meth:`~hdfs.client.Client.read`, :meth:`~hdfs.client.Client.upload`,
-:meth:`~hdfs.client.Client.download` methods accept a `progress` callback argument which can be used to track transfers.
+:meth:`~hdfs.client.Client.download` client methods accept a `progress` callback argument which can be used to track transfers.
 The passed function will be called every `chunk_size` bytes with two arguments:

 + The source path of the file currently being transferred.
 + The number of bytes currently transferred for this file or `-1` to signal